deckhouse/deckhouse/docs/site/LOCAL_DEV.md

 - Open console and run documentation and site containers with one of the following methods:

-  - The first method — open two consoles and run containers using the Makefile:
+  - **The first method** — open two consoles and do the following steps.

     1. In the first console run: